-Myofascial release treatment (MRT) is used to break up scar tissue that exists in muscle tissue, tendons and between muscles, fascia and nerves.
+Myofascial release treatment (MRT) is used to break up scar tissue that exists in muscle tissue, tendons, and between muscles, fascia, and nerves.
 Injuries throughout one’s life to muscle and underlying tissues result in scar tissue.
-Our bodies also adapt to our unique body mechanics by adapting the bodies fascia, which acts as an exoskeleton of sorts and guides how muscles move.
-There is now evidence that suggests that the fascia is part of a larger system that integrates with the nervous system and may even effect how the organs in your body work.
+Our bodies also adapt to our unique body mechanics by adapting the body’s fascia, which acts as an exoskeleton of sorts and guides how muscles move.
+There is now evidence that suggests that fascia is part of a larger system that integrates with the nervous system and may even affect how the organs in your bodywork.

-Muscles, fascia and nerves can eventually adhere to each other (develop adhesions) instead of gliding independent of each other.
+Muscles, fascia, and nerves can eventually adhere to each other (develop adhesions) instead of gliding independently of each other.
 The combination of adhesions and scar tissue causes pain and stiffness and affects the way we move.
 Over time, nerve roots may also become adhered (stuck) to the other involved soft tissue structures causing more pain, numbness, and loss of joint and muscle function.
-Patients who are helped by MRT have often tried heat, medication, surgery (e.g. Carpal Tunnel), massage and manipulation with the problem always returning.
-MRT is very effective at providing good long term results with these type of patients.
+Patients who are helped by MRT have often tried heat, medication, surgery (e.g. Carpal Tunnel), massage, and manipulation with the problem always returning.
+MRT is very effective at providing good long-term results with these types of patients.
 MRT removes the scar tissue in muscles by stripping it away from the involved muscle spindles, allowing the muscle to resume its normal length.
-MRT can also remove scar tissue where muscles insert into bone, from tendons, between muscles (adhesions) and between muscles and nerve roots.
+MRT can also remove scar tissue where muscles insert into bone, from tendons, between muscles (adhesions), and between muscles and nerve roots.

 When the scar tissue is literally stripped away, normal function returns, long term pain is resolved and the doctor’s exercises can now help to restore normal function to the involved structures.

-You may experience soreness for a day or two after treating an area which is common.
+You may experience soreness for a day or two after treating an area that is common.

 Most physicians still see the body this way and they often recommend therapies that work on the body part, rather than the mechanism of the problem, resulting in failed rehabilitation attempts and approaches that may even aggravate the painful problem.
 This is perhaps why many sports chiropractors are moving to active evaluation and treat – test – treat protocols while taking a more holistic approach to why we hurt.
 It is not enough to just strip away adhesions, since, treating the wrong area for the wrong reason will result in the area tightening again and again.